Cranberry Ginger Holiday Brie Recipe

 Here is the final installment of my New Year’s Eve party suggestions.
 It is last but certainly not least.
+This cranberry ginger holiday brie recipe will be the center of attention at your holiday parties!
 The brie oozes creaminess while the cranberries tang and the ginger zings.
 The bit of crème de cassis in the mix made it a marvelous match for the Kir Pétillant that was floating around our holiday party.

 - 1-1 inch piece of peeled fresh ginger

 - 1-12 0z bag of fresh cranberries

 - 1 large orange (optional) segmented, segments cut in half

 - 1-16 ounce wheel of brie or 2-8 ounce wheels of brie

 - Combine the following in a medium sauce pan: the crème de cassis, the water, the sugar and the ginger.
 Bring to a boil over high heat.

 - Stir in the cranberries and dried blueberries (if using).
 Return the mixture to the boil, reduce heat and simmer 10 minutes, stirring occasionally.